 - how to talk about sex in non-blaming, non-shaming ways.

 I also give clear information about how to feel relaxed enough and safe enough with a partner so that you can experience enjoyment of Mindful sex.
 Sex is not about a performance or a destination i.e. orgasm.
 It’s about the whole journey focused on connection and pleasure – in whichever way you want to define it.

 Understanding your own and your partner’s map of sexual self-awareness will go a long way to answering many questions you have about sex.

 Many reliable sources of sex education and sex therapy talk about three to six main causes of sexual problems.
 In this post I’ll list five main groups of causes of sexual problems.

 These can be either hormonal (puberty, menopause); cardiovascular (blood flow); and/or neurological (nerve conduction).
 This may be the result of medications; drugs (recreational or prescribed); alcohol; acute or chronic illnesses (like diabetes), disability, pain or hereditary factors like low oestrogen or low testosterone.

-Some of the following factors can contribute to sexual problems – anxiety; depression; mood disorders; trauma; negative views of self, body or sex; poor or no sex education; historical issues like childhood abuse or neglect, attachment styles and wounding.
+Some of the following factors can contribute to sexual problems – anxiety; depression; mood disorders; trauma; negative views of self, body or sex; poor or no sex education; believing myths about sex, historical issues like sexual or childhood abuse or neglect, attachment styles and wounding.